Soft currency.

 These currencies are poorly quoted on the world foreign exchange market and are circulated only within their own country.

-The main features that soft currencies have are:
+The main characteristics of soft currencies are:

-• Inconvertibility - soft currency is practically impossible to sell or buy in other countries; it is circulated only in a limited area.
+• Inconvertibility - soft currency is practically impossible to sell or buy in other countries; it is only circulated in a limited area.

 Joomla templates by a4joomla